Why Digitize? The Call Center of Tomorrow

 When you consider the tech evolution that has occurred in the last 15 years, it’s actually kind of mind blowing.
 We’ve been moving at such a rapid pace that it’s almost impossible to remember how things ‘used to be.’
 From clunky desktop computer towers and giant mobile phones, tech inventions of the past seem almost comical, but it is because of those giant leaps forward that we can enjoy the modernized world we live in today.

 The digitization of our lives can be felt in the smallest of everyday actions like using your cell phone to the most advanced examples of transmitting information from outer space.
 But what might be the most important aspect of digitization is yet to be exploited: getting all of your digital channels and inputs to speak in one unified digital language.
-The impact of achieving this will be immeasurable in our lives as the ability to harness communication skills along with AI and deep learning will provide us with information systems with unparalleled abilities.
+The impact of a digital call center will be immeasurable in the lives of your customers as the ability to harness communication skills along with AI and deep learning will provide us with information systems with unparalleled abilities.

 As an example of how far technology has advanced, let’s take a quick look at the concept of an analog phone – after all, some of you reading this may not have experienced one.
 Analog technology has been around for decades.
 In the case of the telephone, analog is now comically known as POTS (Plain Old Telephone Service), and this technology refers to the process of taking audio signals like our voices and translating those signals into electronic pulses.
 In contrast, the technology behind a digital device breaks down the human voice into binary code or a series of ‘0’s and ‘1’s.
 The receiving device then reassembles that code into the original signal or set of words as is the case with a phone conversation.
 This conversion to binary language is the first step towards a unified digital language.
 It gives a digital “name” or fingerprint to every sound, image or typed word.